qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The first step is to activate the |checkbox| :guilabel:`Label this layer with` checkbox and select an attribute column to use for labeling.
-Click |mActionmIconExpressionEditorOpen| if you want to define labels based on expressions - See :ref:`labeling_with_expressions`.
+Click |mActionmIconExpressionEditorOpen| if you want to define labels based on expressions - See labeling_with_expressions_.

 The following steps describe a simple labeling without using the :guilabel:`Data defined override` functions, which are situated next to the drop-down menus.